Emanuelgm1998/aws-devsecops-infrastructure/README.md

 * Full observability (CloudWatch)

 It is designed as a **real-world cloud architecture portfolio project** aligned with modern DevSecOps engineering roles.

 ---

+## Architecture Decisions

+This platform was designed following production engineering principles:

+- Infrastructure as Code as the single source of truth
+- Immutable deployments using Terraform
+- Separation of infrastructure and application responsibilities
+- Security-first architecture based on Zero Trust concepts
+- Observability integrated from the beginning
+- Modular design for future multi-environment expansion

+The project intentionally prioritizes security, automation, and maintainability over rapid deployment.

+---